 - Less than $100 — second-degree misdemeanor petit theft

 Florida law elevates the charge if the alleged offense involves certain types of property, such as emergency medical or law enforcement equipment.
-If someone is unsure about the degree of theft charge that they are facing, a seasoned Mount Dora attorney could assess the situation and determine the subsequent next steps.
+If someone is unsure about the degree of theft charge that they are facing, a seasoned theft lawyer in Mount Dora could assess the situation and determine the subsequent next steps.

 Under Florida law, the state must prove the following to win a burglary conviction: